General Course Info

 Collaboration on Worksheets and Problem Set Programs

-No collaboration with peers inside the course, or anyone outside the course, with the exception of our course UTAs while they are working as a UTA, is allowed on problem sets.
-Your ability to complete each problem set individually is critical for your ability to do well in this course.
-Illegal collaboration is easily detected in COMP110 because we use Stanford's MOSS program (Measures of Software Similarity), as well as other automated techniques.
+No collaboration with peers inside the course, or anyone outside the course, with the exception of our course UTAs while they are working as a UTA, is allowed on problem sets and worksheets.
+Your ability to complete each individually is critical for your ability to do well in this course.
+Illegal collaboration is easily detected in COMP110 because we use Stanford's MOSS program (Measures of Software Similarity), as well as other machine learning techniques.
 Every year, a number of violations are caught and prosecuted in the Honor Court, so far always resulting in guilty convictions and sanctions.
-Avoiding any fears here is simple: work on problem sets on your own and come to office hours when you're stuck.
+Avoiding any fears here is simple: work on assignments on your own and come to office hours when you have questions.
 Please note that if you know someone who is a UTA, you are only permitted to receive help from them while they are working in their official capacity.
 Receiving help from a UTA outside of their working hours is considered unfair advantage for academic gain and is an honor code violation.

 Permitted Resources on Problem Sets and Worksheets

-The following are not permitted resources on problem sets:
+The following are not permitted resources on problem sets and worksheets:

 When in doubt, ask Kris.